Feature-10-Advantages-and-Disadvantages-of-Monoculture-Farming

 Whereas smaller farms may harvest crops to feed local communities, large monoculture pastures produce crops and livestock for commercial reasons.
 Frequently, monoculture farmers use practices that are exploitive and not environmentally friendly, adding to the disadvantages of monoculture practices.

 Large quantities of products are then transported worldwide by vehicles or sea vessels, which rely on fossil fuels.
-The agricultural sector accounted for 10% of greenhouse gas emissions in the U.S. in 2019.
+The agricultural sector accounted for 10% of greenhouse gas emissions in the U.S. in 2022.
+This will only increase as global population continues on an upward trajectory.

 Monoculture farms impact biodiversity, as well.
-The U.S. agricultural sector uses 500,000 tons of pesticides, 12 million tons of nitrogen, and 4 million tons of fertilizers every year.
+Global pesticide consumption reached 3.54 million metric tons in 2021.
 Unfortunately, pesticides, manure, and other farm pollutants don’t stay in one location.

 Farm runoff sends these contaminants into streams, rivers, lakes, and other bodies of water, affecting flora and fauna.
 According to the EPA, 46% of rivers and streams are polluted with excess nutrients, while 21% of lakes experience higher levels of toxic algal growth.